swalkermd/HomeworkHelper/replit.md

 The application uses a proxy server architecture (port 5000) that centralizes API endpoints and handles CORS.
 In development, it proxies frontend requests to the Expo dev server; in production, it serves the built Expo web app from the `dist/` directory as static files.
 The server is configured for Autoscale deployment with environment-aware behavior, including health checks and smart environment detection that prioritizes the existence of a `dist/` directory for production mode.
 The web build process uses a smart script with timeout handling to reliably complete deployment.

 **Production Deployment Requirements:**
-- Environment secrets (GOOGLE_CLOUD_VISION_API_KEY, OpenAI credentials) must be manually configured in Autoscale deployment settings
+- Environment secrets (MISTRAL_API_KEY, OpenAI credentials) must be manually configured in Autoscale deployment settings
 - Development secrets are NOT automatically copied to production
 - Enhanced error handling provides specific error messages for missing API keys, rate limits, timeouts, and invalid images
 - Structured logging captures error name, code, message, and status for production debugging

 ## External Dependencies
-- **AI Integration:** OpenAI GPT-4o (vision, text analysis, Q&A, image generation) via Replit AI Integrations, Google Cloud Vision API for specialized text extraction.
+- **AI Integration:** OpenAI GPT-4o (vision, text analysis, Q&A, image generation) via Replit AI Integrations, Mistral OCR API for superior STEM text extraction (~95% accuracy).
 - **Image Handling:** `expo-camera`, `expo-image-picker`, `expo-image`, `expo-file-system`.
 - **Platform Detection:** `expo-constants` for configuration and manifest access.
 - **Haptics:** `expo-haptics`.